How to Cite the Census in MLA Format

 Arrange bibliographic information for a printed publication in the following format:

 Country.
 Government Office.
 Title of Document (in italics).
 City of Publication: Publisher, Year of Publication.
 Medium of Publication.

 If the publisher is the Government Printing Office, abbreviate it as "GPO."
 Otherwise, write out the full name of the publisher.
-For example:

 United States.
 Census Bureau.
 "Demographic Trends."
 Washington: GPO, 2010.
 Print.